trevis-dev/starknet-cairo-101/README.md

 ### Getting points
 ​
 ​
-**Each exercice is a separate smart contract.** It contains code that, when executed properly, will distribute points to your address.
+**Each exercise is a separate smart contract.** It contains code that, when executed properly, will distribute points to your address.
 Since there is no way currently to send a transaction easily through your account contract, you'll have to specify your address for each call.
 ​
-Points are distributed by the function `distribute_points()` while the function `validate_exercice` records that you completed the exercice (you can get points only once).
+Points are distributed by the function `distribute_points()` while the function `validate_exercise` records that you completed the exercise (you can get points only once).
 Your goal is to:

 ![Graph](assets/diagram.png)
 ​